bchisx/snapper.py/README.md

+this is a cyclic screenshot utility. that is, it helps you take screenshots over and over on a cycle.

 be sure to be on a linux or other unixlike system that may have grim utility in terminal, and grep utility

 give execute permission to target shell script. be sure to be running the right shell.